pjtunstall/spotify-scraper/README.md

 The program could be rewritten in Go or Rust, for the better performance, type-safety, thread-safety, error handling, and for the convenience of being able to share it by just sharing an executable file.

-That said, the main limiting factor may be the network and how many requests Spotify's own server is able and willing to process per unit of time.
+That said, the main limiting factor seems to be how many requests Spotify's own server is able and willing to process per unit of time.

 #### Benchmark

 Benchmark before and after any performance-related experiment.
+(Less relevant now I've realized that, as mentioned in the previous section, the main speed bump comes from Spotify's own rate-limiting.)

 ### Extend to other streaming services